 Our Best Tribute is to Finish the Work that They Began

-The enactment of the 19th Amendment was a celebrated achievement but less recognized are the women's organizations formed by suffragists that have carried on fighting for voting rights, educating citizens, and promoting registration and turnout for the last 100 years.
+The enactment of the 19th Amendment is a celebrated achievement but less recognized are the organizations formed by suffragists that have carried on fighting for voting rights, educating citizens, and promoting registration and turnout for the next 100 years.
 In this session, we hear from two prominent historians and honor these extraordinary organizations, learn their lessons and hear their plans for 2020 and beyond.

 Participation among young voters ages 18–29 increased in 2018 but youth still have the country's lowest participation rates.
-In this final session, contemporary activists will describe tools and tactics that young people and their supporters are using to increase youth civic engagement and shape the future of their country – tools that can also be used by activists to reach and engage other under-represented groups.
+In this final session, teachers and activists will describe online and other tools and tactics that they are using to increase youth civic engagement and help youth shape the future of their country – tools that can also be used by activists to reach and engage other under-represented groups.

-Register at https://bit.ly/WNDC_Suffrage_Registration.
-Additional information can be found at https://wndceducationalfoundation.org/ All programs are free but donations are welcome.
 The WNDC Educational Foundation is a 501(c)3 organization and donations are tax deductible to the extent allowed by law.
+All programs are free but donations are welcome. https://wndceducationalfoundation.org/donate

 © Copyright 2020.
 WNDC Educational Foundation, a not-for-profit, section 501(c)(3).